FYS4420 – Experimental Techniques in Porous and Complex Systems

 Schedule, syllabus and examination date

-The course contains four projects that will give students introduction to important experimental techniques in the field of condensed matter physics.
+The course contains four projects that will give students an introduction to important experimental techniques in the field of condensed matter physics.
 The course will be adapted to the center of excellence PoreLab with a special focus on porous media physics.
+The teaching is based on four projects in which the students apply techniques on realistic problems in condensed matter physics.

 After completing the course: